BlockCraftsman/Aegis-Defi-Agent/README.md

 ### Experimental Nature

-**Aegis Protocol is an experimental DeFi AI Agent project intended for research and educational purposes only.** This project represents cutting-edge research in autonomous economic agents and should be treated as experimental software.
+**Aegis Defi Agent is an experimental DeFi AI Agent project intended for research and educational purposes only.** This project represents cutting-edge research in autonomous economic agents and should be treated as experimental software.

 ### No Financial Advice